 On either earbud:

-The Sony WF-C500 come with a good case.
+These earbuds come with a good case.
 It's a bit smaller than the Sony WF-XB700 Truly Wireless' case and has an indicator light for the case's remaining battery life.
-The lid is transparent, so you can see the earbuds' own battery lights when they're inside and charging.
-It can be hard to open, but the lid stays closed if you drop the case.
+The lid is transparent, so you can see the earbuds' battery lights when they're inside and charging.
+It can be hard to open, but if you drop the case, the lid stays closed.
 The case matches the color of the earbuds too.

-The Sony WFC500 have a good build quality.
-They're mostly made of plastic but feel sturdy.
-They have an IPX4 rating for resistance against being splashed with water but don't feel as premium as the Sony WF-1000XM4 Truly Wireless.
+These earbuds have good build quality.
+They're mostly made of plastic but still feel sturdy.
+While they don't feel as premium as the Sony WF-1000XM4 Truly Wireless, their IPX4 rating protects them against water splashes, like when running outside.

-There's also a slight discrepancy between the left and right driver in the raw frequency response graphs due to how the files were processed.
-However, all other graphs are correct, and this difference shouldn't be audible to most users.
+Note: There's a slight discrepancy between the left and right drivers in the raw frequency response graphs due to how the files were processed.
+However, all other graphs are correct; this difference isn't audible to most users.

-The Sony WF-C500 have fantastic bass accuracy.
-Most of the response is very flat and neutral, so mixes have the right amount of rumble, punch, and boom. Ηowever, the left and right driver of our unit are slightly mismatched.
-There's some overemphasis in the right earbud in the low-bass range, so it sounds noticeably more bass-heavy than the left earbud.
+These earbuds have fantastic bass accuracy.
+Most of the response is flat and neutral, so mixes have the right amount of rumble, punch, and boom.
+However, the left and right drivers of our unit are slightly mismatched.
+There's some overemphasis in the low-bass range in the right earbud, so it sounds noticeably more bass-heavy than the left earbud.

-The Sony WF-C500 have good peaks and dips performance.
+These earbuds have good peaks and dips performance.
 Our unit's right driver has a peak in the low bass that brings extra thump and rumble to mixes.
 There's a dip in the mid-mid that nudges instruments and lead vocals to the back of the mix, although it's much more present in the right driver of our unit.
-There's a peak in the low-treble that can make some instruments sound harsh, and the uneven mid-treble makes sibilants, like cymbals, alternately piercing or dull.
+A peak in the low-treble can make some instruments sound harsh, and the uneven mid-treble makes sibilants, like cymbals, alternately piercing or dull.

-The Sony WF-C500 have a bad passive soundstage, which is typical for closed-back earbuds.
+These earbuds have a bad passive soundstage, typical for closed-back earbuds.
 Their sound seems to come from inside your head rather than speakers in the room around you, and the soundstage seems closed-off and small compared to most open-back headphones.

 These are the settings used to test the Sony WFC500.
 Our results are only valid when using these settings.

-The Sony WF-C500 have an alright noise isolation performance.
-They don't have active noise cancelling (ANC) and don't block out very much bass-range noise like rumbling bus and plane engines.
-That said, they do a good job of isolating you from higher-frequency sounds like conversations and humming A/C units.
+These earbuds have a reasonable noise isolation performance.
+Unlike the JLab Audio JBuds ANC 3 True Wireless, they don't have active noise cancelling (ANC) and don't block out very much bass-range noise, like rumbly bus or plane engines.
+They do a good job of isolating you from higher-frequency sounds, like background chit-chat and humming A/C units.

-The Sony WF-C500's mic has mediocre noise handling.
+These earbuds have mediocre noise handling.
 In moderately loud environments, background noise is audible, but your voice is still clear and understandable.
-With loud background noise, like a train passing in a subway station, whoever you're talking to may not be able to make out what you're saying.
+Louder background noise, like a train passing in a subway station, distorts your voice and makes it harder for the person you're calling to understand what you're saying.

 The Sony WF-C500 are compatible with the Sony Ηeadphones Connect app.
-There's a graphic EQ and presets that you can use to customize their sound profile, and you can set up 360 Reality Audio.
+There's a graphic EQ and presets that you can use to customize the sound profile, and you can set up 360 Reality Audio if you're subscribed to a compatible streaming app.
 You can also see the earbuds' battery life, available software updates, the codec used, and access a guide to the onboard controls.
-The app lacks some functions compared to other Sony models like the Sony WF-1000XM4 Truly Wireless, though, since they don't have an auto-off timer.
-You can't remap any controls either, unlike the Skullcandy Grind Fuel True Wireless.
+The app lacks some extra features compared to other Sony models like the Sony WF-1000XM4 Truly Wireless, though, since they don't have an auto-off timer or control remapping.

-The Sony WF-C500 have adequate Βluetooth connectivity.
-They can only connect with one device at once, but they support Swift Pair and Fast Pair for easier pairing with Windows 10 and Android devices, respectively.
-They're compatible with Βluetooth version 5.0 and have somewhat low latency with iOS devices, so they're suitable for streaming video or watching movies on your iPhone. Ηowever, they have high latency on PC and Android devices.
-Some apps seem to compensate for latency differently, though, so you may have a different experience.
+These earbuds have adequate Βluetooth connectivity performance.
+They can connect only with one device at a time, but they support Swift Pair and Fast Pair for easier pairing with Windows 10 and Android devices.
+They're compatible with Βluetooth version 5.0 and have somewhat low latency with iOS devices, so they're suitable for streaming video or watching movies on your iPhone.
+However, they have high latency on PC and Android devices.
+Some apps seem to compensate for latency differently, though.

 The Sony WF-C500 are fully compatible with Βluetooth-enabled PCs.
 However, they can't connect to them in any other way.